 "I think one thing that people need to understand is that the anus and anal area is very thin, so you really need to treat it with respect," says Dr. Goldstein.
 "Not a lot of people are taught from their parents the right way to actually wipe."
-Because our stools often leave behind a lot of mess, we're constantly rubbing up against them with TP, but his number one tip is to eat a well-balanced diet, rich in fiber, so that your stool is "bulked," which results in less wiping.
+Your bowel movements often leave behind a lot of mess, which means you're constantly rubbing your butt with toilet paper.
+Dr. Goldstein's more ardent suggestion is to eat a well-balanced diet rich in fiber to "bulk" your stools, which results in less wiping.

 1. Avoid over-wiping

-Raise your hand if you're a hyper wiper.
-Welp, hate to break it to you but this isn't the best way to keep your butt clean.
+Raise your hand if you're a hyper-wiper.
+Hate to break it to you, but this isn't the best way to keep your butt clean.
 "I would tell people to move away from a wiping technique and do blotting instead," says Dr. Goldstein.
 "What happens is that the skin is the thinnest part of anyone's butt back there by the tailbone, so when you wipe front to back, that skin has the highest chance of being irritated."
 It's important to be gentle in this delicate area.
 "Focus on obviously cleaning yourself but also minimizing as much irritation as possible," he says, noting that if you don't have a bidet, you can lightly wet your toilet paper to help with the clean-up process.

 2. Ditch wet wipes

 Apologies to wet wipe fans: Dr. Goldstein believes that these are awful.
 "Everybody buys them because they think they are wonderful for you, but they cause so much irritation," he says.
-According to him, you actually have good (and bad) bacteria on your caboose, and it's important that it stays there for the health of your trunk. "[These bacteria are] working together in homeostasis, so when you augment that with wipes—even ones that say they are chemical-free—you're wiping away that good bacteria and the imbalance becomes a problem."
-This means things like fungal infections, or severe irritation.
+You actually have good (and bad) bacteria on your butt, and it's important that it stays there for your health. "[These bacteria are] working together in homeostasis, so when you augment that with wipes—even ones that say they are chemical-free—you're wiping away that good bacteria and the imbalance becomes a problem."
+This can lead to things like fungal infections or severe irritation.

 3. Don't ignore moisture